scottdil/Microservice-A/README.md

 Microservice A for Mikaella Shelby

 How to Request and Receive Data:
     The microservice server is written in python.
-You will need to set your envirnoment to use python with grpc.
+You will need to set your environment to use python with grpc.
 Sounds like you have experience with gRPC in the past.
-    I will provide starting docs just incase The grpc quickstart guide is a simple way to set up: https://grpc.io/docs/languages/python/quickstart/.
+    I will provide starting docs just incase The grpc quick start guide is a simple way to set up: https://grpc.io/docs/languages/python/quickstart/.
 The grpc basic tutorial in python is also helpful: https://grpc.io/docs/languages/python/basics/.
     Swift gRPC tutorial: https://github.com/grpc/grpc-swift/blob/main/docs/basic-tutorial.md

-    Your will need the foodlist.proto file as that defines the protocol buffer message type definitions for the microservice's request and resopnse types for the FoodListService.
+    Your will need the foodlist.proto file as that defines the protocol buffer message type definitions for the microservice's request and response types for the FoodListService.
     The request must have recipeList and foodList.
 The response must be purchaseList You will need to use the foodlist.proto file to generate the client and server code.
     I believe you are working with the programing language Swift, so your client will likely